Jane Lewers Gray: Style and themes

-Gray was known as a truthful and pleasing writer.
-Most of her poetry was of a religious character the result of her great veneration.
-Her sympathy and affection lead her to write-furnish the subject and location of her poems-and to some degree control her imagination.
-Religion, "Native Country", "Warm Friends", "Beauty", and others, are her most prominent themes.
-Her language is pure and well chosen, but in all her pieces there is a language of feeling peculiar to herself.
-Her poetry is not studied-not labored-it is the poetry of feeling.
-It is a faithful exhibition of her own character.
-She has a delicate conception of the beautiful and a warmth of expression characteristic of her own speech.
+Gray was described as a truthful and pleasing writer.
+Most of her poetry was of a religious character.
+Her sympathy and affection were said to lead her to write, furnish the subject and location of her poems, and to some degree control her imagination.
+Religion, "Native Country", "Warm Friends", and "Beauty" are prominent themes in her work.
+Her language was described as pure and well chosen, with a language of feeling peculiar to herself.
+Her poetry was characterized as not studied or labored, but as the poetry of feeling, and a faithful exhibition of her own character.
+She was said to have a delicate conception of the beautiful and a warmth of expression characteristic of her own speech.

 Gray's effusions were all of a serious cast.
 Her "Sabbath Reminiscences" is a vivid picture of persons and places in her affectionate memory.
 It was published in an English periodical, as presenting a favorable specimen of American poetry.
 In speaking of these a writer remarked: "We will not trust ourselves to speak the fervent praises its heart-melting simplicity awakes; but to us it is far more useful than the most learned and could eloquent sermon be upon the fourth commandment.

 "Morn", in imitation of "Night", by James Montgomery, of Sheffield, was published without the writer's knowledge in England, where it was so highly appreciated as to be translated into other languages.
 Montgomery, in a letter to Dr. Rev. Gray, remarked, "The critics who have mistaken the beautiful stanzas, 'Morn', for mine, have done me honor; but I willingly forego the claim, and am happy to recognize a sister-poet in the writer."